Key Takeaway

 CagriSema: The Satiety Play

 Amylin is a hormone co-secreted with insulin from the pancreas.
 It acts on the area postrema and other brainstem regions to produce powerful feelings of fullness, slow gastric emptying, and suppress post-meal glucagon.
 When combined with GLP-1, the dual satiety effect is greater than either pathway alone.
-CagriSema essentially layers two different "stop eating" signals on top of each other.
+CagriSema importantly layers two different "stop eating" signals on top of each other.

 Why This Distinction Matters